 Uterus Cancer Specialist

+During a radical hysterectomy, when sectioning the tissue surrounding the uterus, there is the potential risk of autonomic nerves being damaged.
 However, the nerves can be preserved with a careful surgical technique, reducing the possibility of post-surgical complications

-Radical hysterectomy is a procedure that we perform routinely through minimally invasive laparoscopic surgery.
+Radical hysterectomy is a procedure that we perform routinely through minimally invasive laparoscopic surgery

 Usually, if there are no post-surgical complications, the hospital stay is just one day long.
 However, in some cases, the patients can be discharged on the same day of the surgery.